javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 Or, maybe examples will be clear enough for you even without that.
 ```

 Many actions in JavaScript are *asynchronous*.
+In other words, we initiate them now, but they finish later.

 For instance, we can schedule such actions using `setTimeout`.

-There are other real-world examples of asynchronous actions, e.g. take a look at the function `loadScript(src)`, that should load a new script with the given `src`:
+There are other real-world examples of asynchronous actions, e.g. loading scripts and modules (we'll cover them in later chapters).

+Take a look at the function `loadScript(src)`, that loads a script with the given `src`:

 ```js
 function loadScript(src) {